ingresso-group/slate/source/includes/_intro.md

 Note that we have a seat selection seating plan available for 3CVE - this will be helpful if you decide to implement seat selection on your front end (please email  api@ingresso.co.uk and we can talk you through this).
-The availability on these seat selection events is limited, so please keep test purchasing to a minimum.
+The availability on these seat selection events is limited, so please limit test purchasing to manual purchases only, do not use automated purchasing for these events.

 It may be useful to use our [B2B website](https://b2b.ingresso.co.uk/b2b/) as a working example during your development.